rasp4you/rasp4you/README.md

 http://farrel.raspyou.com:777                   (your apache on 777 port)

-also all udp e tcp port service on rasperry are available.
+also all udp e tcp port services on rasperry are available.

 And moverover: